KingKowa/To-Do-List-Project/README.md

 ## Getting Started

-To get started with this book run index.html in your browser then it will gives you all the functionalities
+To get started with this project run index.html in your browser then it will gives you all the functionalities

 ## Live Demo